 \section{Introduction}

-In recent decades discontinuous spectral element methods have emerged as an attractive alternative to classical finite element and finite volume methods for high-order accurate numerical simulations on unstructured grids.
+Discontinuous spectral element methods have emerged as an attractive alternative to classical finite element and finite volume methods for high-order accurate numerical simulations on unstructured grids.
 Such methods offer the promise of increased accuracy at reduced cost \cite{Vincent2011a,Vermeire2017b}.

 A popular example of such a method is the Flux Reconstruction (FR) approach of Huynh~\cite{Huynh2007}.
-Closely related to the lifting collocation penalty (LCP) schemes of Gao~and~Wang~\cite{Gao2009,Wang2009} and the correction procedure via reconstruction (CPR) method of Haga~\etal~\cite{Haga2011}, the FR approach is interesting in the sense that rather than defining \emph{one} scheme it instead defines an \emph{infinite family} of schemes.
+Closely related to the lifting collocation penalty (LCP) schemes of Gao~and~Wang~\cite{Gao2009,Wang2009} and the correction procedure via reconstruction (CPR) method of Haga~\etal~\cite{Haga2011}, the FR approach offers more flexibility as rather than defining \emph{one} scheme it instead defines an \emph{infinite family} of schemes.
 This flexibility enables the FR approach to recover several existing spectral element schemes.
 These include a nodal form of the discontinuous Galerkin method of Reed~and~Hill~\cite{Reed1973} as described in Hesthaven~and~Warburton~\cite{Hesthaven2007} and, for a linear flux function, the spectral difference (SD) schemes of Kopriva~and~Kolias~\cite{Kopriva1996}, Liu~\etal~\cite{Liu2006}, and Sun~\etal~\cite{Sun2007}.
 The flexibility of the FR framework also enables the construction of new and novel schemes.

-In 2011, Vincent~\etal~\cite{Vincent2011} discovered a one-parameter family of correction functions, herein referred to as original stable FR (OSFR) schemes, that lead to stable FR schemes for linear advection problems.
+In 2011, Vincent~\etal~\cite{Vincent2011} identified a one-parameter family of correction functions, herein referred to as original stable FR (OSFR) schemes, that led to stable FR schemes for linear advection problems.
 This work was subsequently extended to linear advection-diffusion problems by Castonguay~\etal~\cite{Castonguay2014}.
 More recently Vincent~\etal~\cite{Vincent2015} identified a multi-parameter family of linearly stable FR correction functions which are herein referred to as the extended stable FR (ESFR) schemes.
-In a series of numerical experiments, Vermeire~and~Vincent~\cite{Vermeire2016a} observed that several of these schemes are more stable for ILES simulations than NDG.
+In a series of numerical experiments, Vermeire~and~Vincent~\cite{Vermeire2016a} observed that several of these schemes are more stable for implicit large eddy-simulation (ILES) simulations than NDG.